amolsood/notes/AWS/RDS/Highlights.md

   - Automated backups
 - Generally used for OLTP (Online Transaction Processing)
 - Not suitable for OLAP.
 Data warehouse like Redshift is optimized for OLAP
+- Automatic RDS backup can be stored for 35 days at most

 ### [Multi-AZ RDS](./Multi-AZ%20RDS.png)